 Tip: When positioning the horizontal strips and deciding where to drill the screws, we had to remember that each of the pot clips would need to be drilled on, too.

 Step 4: Paint!
 Since I knew this piece would be out in the elements and the base would hold wet soil, I gave it a coat of primer and two coats of this paint.
 I am so happy with how much a few coats of paint cleaned this piece up.

 Here it is bare, with primer, and painted!

-If you get these pot clips, make sure you take one to the store with you to buy the pots.
 They don’t fit all lips–for example, they didn’t fit the 6” pots at Jo-Ann, but they did fit the 6” pots at Lowe’s.
 The key is the pot’s lip size, not the diameter of the pot’s opening!